awsdocs/aws-ruby-developer-guide/doc_source/hello.rst

     ruby hello-s3.rb bucket_name list
     ruby hello-s3.rb bucket_name

-To create a bucket, use the following command, where *bucket_name* is the name of the bucket you want to create.
+To create a bucket, use the following command, where :code:`bucket_name` is the name of the bucket you want to create.

 .. code-block:: sh

     ruby hello-s3.rb bucket_name create

-If |S3| already has a bucket named *bucket_name*, the service issues an error message and does not create another copy.
+If |S3| already has a bucket named :code:`bucket_name`, the service issues an error message and does not create another copy.

 After you create your bucket, you can upload an object to the bucket.
 The following command adds